bmuschko/testing-go-projects/exercises/01-simple-test-case/instructions.md

 # Exercise 1

 In this exercise, you will implement and execute basic test cases with the help of the standard `testing` package.
 Later, you will use the external package Testify to simlify the assertion definitions.
+Use the IDE or editor of your choice.

 1. Navigate to the directory `start`.
 You will find an existing Go project.
 2. Inspect both Go files `main.go` and `hello.go`.